 Later this summer, psychotherapist, wilderness guide, and Shambhala meditation instructor Kay Peterson will be leading two nourishing retreats–one hiking and the other walking (lower impact)– here in the powerful natural environment of Shambhala Mountain Center.
 Recently, Kay took some time to discuss the importance of tapping into the natural world, and how doing so can benefit our daily lives.

-Enjoy this interview below, and to learn more about the upcoming retreat, please click here.
+Enjoy this interview below, and to learn more about the upcoming retreat, please follow the links at the top of this article.